imrelaur/power-enum/README.md

 #### Example: In a Resource

 When using the enum in a resource, you can use the `toLower` method to convert the enum name to a lowercased string.
-This is useful when you want to display the enum name in a more readable format.
+This is useful when you want to display the value in a more readable format and instead of an integer.

 ```php
 class UserResource extends JsonResource